 Waukesha is a larger medium-sized city located in the state of Wisconsin.
 With a population of 72,363 people and 19 constituent neighborhoods, Waukesha is the seventh largest community in Wisconsin.

-Unlike some cities, Waukesha isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waukesha are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waukesha is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waukesha is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Waukesha who work in office and administrative support (12.39%), sales jobs (11.12%), and management occupations (9.70%).

 Also of interest is that Waukesha has more people living here who work in computers and math than 95% of the places in the US.